Fomtriok/PhoneValidator.JS/README.md

 - A few things have also been added back-end, such as returning not only the full formatted number, but also country name (e.g. ```Sweden```), country code (e.g. ```1``` for America), and region code (e.g. ```US```, ```CA``` or ```VA```).
 Some countries or geographical areas, such as America, the UK and Australia, have several region codes for a single numeric country code, the correct one getting returned depending on the domestic number provided.

   - Also, back-end the parser crashes execution if an invalid number is provided, so we catch that and instead return ```false``` if the number is invalid.

+## Why not PhoneValidator.JS

+- If you have very specific demands, then you should go for a tailor-made solution. ```google-libphonenumber``` is particularly powerful and probably has what you need in that case.

 ### Terms for different codes